 When organic materials enter and decompose in freshwater resources, they release undesirable nutrients that are responsible for fueling nuisance plant and algae growth.
 Following yard work, leaves, grass and other debris should be bagged and removed from the property to prevent them from accumulating and decaying in the waterbody.
 Pet waste should be disposed of properly.
 Fertilizer use should be reduced or halted.

 Reduce excess nutrients

-For lakes and ponds with chronic nutrient problems, the application of phosphorous-locking technologies, such as Phoslock, Alum or Biochar, can make a noticeable impact.
-When applied by a licensed professional, these products work to rapidly remove free reactive phosphorous from the water column, improving water clarity and permanently reducing undesirable nutrients so they can no longer contribute to algae growth.
+For lakes and ponds with chronic nutrient problems, the application of phosphorous-locking technologies, such as Phoslock, Alum, or EutroSORB, can make a noticeable impact.
+When applied by a licensed professional, these products work to rapidly remove free reactive phosphorous from the water column, improving water clarity and permanently reducing undesirable nutrients so they can no longer create imbalanced water quality conditions.

 Restore your shoreline

 Steps should be taken to intercept runoff containing sediment, trash, and other organic materials from entering lakes and ponds during rainstorms.
 Allow native flowering, deep-rooted vegetation to grow 3 to 5 feet from the edge of the lake or pond shoreline in a beautiful vegetative buffer.
 Buffers should be comprised of native vegetation and should be between three to five feet wide.
 Planting native vegetation in the littoral zone of your waterbody will also help filter nutrients like phosphorus and nitrogen.